bazelbuild/rules_rust/COMPATIBILITY.md

 instructions/tooling.
-3. Add a build setting into `//rust:incompatible.bzl` that removes the old behavior (whenever possible) or changes the current behavior (when just removing old behavior is not possible).
-Users should not need to manually flip incompatible flags.
-If for a specific flag they do need to manually flip it, then in the first backwards incompatible release we make the flag be a noop, and only in the second backwards incompatible release we remove the flag.
+3. Add a build setting into `//rust:incompatible.bzl` that removes the old behavior (whenever possible) or changes the current behavior (when just removing the old behavior is not possible).
+Ideally, users should not need to manually flip incompatible flags.
 4. Mention the link to the GitHub issue in error messages.
 Do not add a deprecation warning (warnings make the deprecation visible to every user building a project, not only to the maintainers of the project or the rules).